Bira/octopus-carnival/_drafts/stormtroopers.md

 Darth Vader and all of the people who directly reported to him feel like they'd be the core of this particular onion... after all, he was the Emperor's personal disciple.
-But even in at the start of the main trilogy, you see that there's a group of high-ranking Imperial officers who are competing wit him for that spot.
+But even in at the start of the main trilogy, you see that there's a group of high-ranking Imperial officers who are competing with him for that spot.
 So you definitely have room to have multiple organizations all of which claim to be the top dogs of the Imperial forces in your campaigns.